-The Spectral Line signatures of r-process-created nuclei can be used to identify and age old stars.
-Very old (high Redshift?) galaxies have been observed with r-process-produced elements but not S-Process-produced elements, suggesting that at an early time, the r-process was working but the s-process was not.
+The spectral signatures of elements attributed to the r-process can be used to identify and age old stars.
+Very old (high redshift?) galaxies have been observed with r-process-produced elements but not s-process-produced elements, suggesting that at an early time, the r-process was working but the s-process was not.
 Individual stars with similar characteristics are presumed to be of similar age.